It is inflammation of the stomach or intestines (the gastrointestinal tract).

 Some probiotics can aid in recovery from diarrhea, but more research is needed before we can be sure.

-All bacteria are often thought to be harmful and cause disease, but there are many beneficial bacteria that can help keep your gut healthy.
+All bacteria are often considered harmful and cause disease, but many beneficial bacteria can help keep your gut healthy.

 Some bacteria in the gut help prevent harmful organisms from growing.